-Notes: This post is made in february 2020 and things change fast on the internet, so keep that in mind.
-Also keep in mind that the data shown here would be based on my experience while searching for all these brands online.
-I’m not getting paid by any of these brands, I just want to know where to buy instruments and share that information with you.
+Notes: This post is made in February 2020 and things change fast on the internet, so keep that in mind.
+Also, keep in mind that the data shown here would be based on my experience while searching for all these brands online.
+I’m not getting paid by any of these brands, We just want to know where to buy instruments and share that information with you.

-Yamaha is the most famous music brand in the world, so you may have heard of them simply by being around music instruments.
+Yamaha is the most famous music brand in the world, so you may have heard of them simply by being around musical instruments.

-As far as i could find, you can’t make direct purchases of instruments in the webpage, instead after selecting the instrument you will be directed to a dealer locator where you put your location to find if anyone is selling around you, physical places, so you may need to call them or go there.
+As far as we could find, you can’t make direct purchases of instruments on the webpage, instead of after selecting the instrument you will be directed to a dealer locator where you put your location to find if anyone is selling around you, physical places, so you may need to call them or go there.

-What they sell on their webpage is accessories, and sound systems, those have free shipping, 30-day returns and a secure checkout.
+What they sell on their webpage are accessories, and sound systems, which have free shipping, 30-day returns, and secure checkout.

-Jupiter music is a Taiwanesse company from 1930 that started selling wind instruments, as time went on they expanded to brass instruments and accessories.
+Jupiter music is a Taiwanese company from 1930 that started selling wind instruments, as time went on they expanded to brass instruments and accessories.

 When you enter their webpage you will find a list of the instruments they are selling, they seem to have a lot of variants of each one, but when you choose one you will be directed to a selling locator where you can search for an international distributor in a list of countries.

-The countries they have international distributors covers most of the world having around 1 shop in every country.
+The countries they have international distributors cover most of the world has around 1 shop in every country.
 They will then give you the direction of the company a phone number and maybe a webpage so you can buy there.

 You can get confused with this one, there is a shop called Wessex music that serves as a distributor for many music brands, they also focus on repairments of your instruments but do not make their own instruments.

-Wessex tubas on the other hand makes not only tubas but brass instruments in general.
-It’s a british company that has a distribution center in the USA.
+Wessex tubas on the other hand make not only tubas but brass instruments in general.
+It’s a British company that has a distribution center in the USA.

-When you enter the page you will find a heavy focus on tubas over the other instruments, that is expected, but for you it means that you will find a lot of tuba types and not so much the rest of the instruments.
+When you enter the page you will find a heavy focus on tubas over the other instruments, which is expected, but for you, it means that you will find a lot of tuba types and not so much the rest of the instruments.

-Aside from that, they have free shipping to US and Canada for purchases over $250, a 3 year warranty and a phone number and email for contact.
-So in conclusion if you choose wessex choose it for the tubas and with a good amount of time for manufacturing and shipping (especially if you are outside of the USA and Canada).
+Aside from that, they have free shipping to the US and Canada for purchases over $250, a 3-year warranty, and a phone number and email for contact.
+So in conclusion, if you choose Wessex choose it for the tubas and with a good amount of time for manufacturing and shipping (especially if you are outside of the USA and Canada).